Return-Aligned Decision Transformer: Related work

 \section{Related work}

 \paragraph{Return-conditioned Offline RL} Recent studies have focused on formulating offline reinforcement learning (RL) as a problem of predicting action sequences that are conditioned by goals and rewards~\citep{dt, tt, emmons2022rvs, ds4, schmidhuber2019reinforcement, srivastava2019training}.
 This approach differs from the popular value-based methods~\citep{cql, fujimoto2021a, iql} by modeling the relationship between rewards and actions through supervised learning.
 Decision transformer (DT)~\citep{dt} introduces the concept of desired future returns and improves performance by training the transformer architecture~\citep{transformer} as a return-conditioned policy.
-Based on DT, various advancements have been proposed for introducing value functions~\citep{qdt, gao2023act, wang2023critic}, finetuning models online~\citep{odt}, adjusting the history length~\citep{edt}, and improving the transformer architecture~\citep{starformer, dc}.
+Based on DT, various advancements have been proposed for introducing value functions~\citep{qdt, gao2023act, wang2023critic}, finetuning models online~\citep{odt}, adjusting the history length~\citep{edt}, and improving the transformer architecture~\citep{starformer, dc}. \update{However, these approaches do not explicitly address the alignment between the actual returns and the target return, which is a central focus of our work.}

-\paragraph{Improving Transformer Architecture for Offline RL} Some efforts focus on refining the transformer architecture for offline RL.
+\paragraph{Improving Transformer Architecture for Offline RL} \update{Among the advancements based on DT, we delve deeper into studies that focus on modifying the model architecture similarly to our approach.} Some efforts focus on refining the transformer architecture for offline RL.
 StARformer~\citep{starformer} introduces two transformer architectures, one aggregates information at each step, and the other aggregates information across the entire sequence.
 The image encoding process is improved by dividing the observation images into patches and feeding them into the transformer to enhance step information, similar to Vision Transformer~\citep{vit}.
-Decision ConvFormer~\citep{dc} replaces attention with convolution to capture the inherent local dependence pattern of MDP.
-While these architectures preserve the input sequence structure of the transformer, comprising returns-to-go, states, and actions, they do not directly tackle the challenge of diminishing the influence of returns-to-go on the decision-making process.
-In contrast, our research specifically aims to align the actual return with the target return.
+Decision ConvFormer~\citep{dc} replaces attention with convolution to capture the inherent local dependence pattern of MDP. \update{These methods focus primarily on improving aspects of performance.
+To the best of our knowledge, this is the first work to explicitly align actual returns with target returns as the main objective in return-conditioned offline RL.}